ImagineX-lab/SparePart-POS/README.md

-# Gearbox POS — Full-Stack Spare Parts POS System
+# POS System — Full-Stack Spare Parts POS System

 A complete point-of-sale system for a spare parts shop: Express + SQLite backend, vanilla JS frontend.
 Because the data lives on the server (not in the browser),